 Take a Tour

-If you only have one day in Port Lincoln or don’t have your own transport then there is still a way to visit some of the attractions and get a good overview of the city.
+Do you only have one day or don’t have your own transport and are trying to work out what to do at Port Lincoln?
+There is still a way to visit some of the attractions and get a good overview of the city by taking one of the Port Lincoln day tours.
 We were surprised to come across the bus from Tasting Eyre all the way out on Whalers Way, but further investigation shows their tours not only show you the dramatic coastal scenery, you go to Lincoln National Park and Mikkira Station too.
 There is also morning tea at the Marina, lunch at The Fresh Fish Place and wine tasting at Boston Bay Wines.
 Sounds like a good day to me!

 Things to do in Nearby Towns